Last updated: June 9, 2026

 Companies talk about being “data driven,” but most of the time the real problem isn’t the data.
 It’s finding people who can actually work with it.

 We see this constantly with clients.
-They have plenty of data in their systems (CRM platforms, product analytics tools, financial reports), but they don’t have the right analysts in place to turn that information into something useful.
+They have plenty of data in their systems (CRM platforms, product analytics tools, financial reports, including fintech operations), but they don’t have the right analysts in place to turn that information into something useful.

 That’s usually when they start looking at data analytics staffing agencies.